Carli Lloyd: Rutgers Scarlet Knights, 2001–2004

 Lloyd attended Rutgers University from 2001 to 2004 and played for the Scarlet Knights women's soccer team under head coach Glenn Crooks.
 She was named First-Team All-Big East for four straight years – the first athlete at Rutgers to do so.
 She ended her collegiate career as the school's all-time leader in points (117), goals (50), and shots.

 During her freshman season, Lloyd started every match and was the team's leading scorer with 15 goals for a total of 37 points.
 She was named to Soccer America's All-Freshman Team and was the first Rutgers player to earn Big East Rookie of the Year honors.
 As a sophomore, she was the team's leading scorer for the second consecutive season with 12 goals and seven assists for 31 points.
 The same year Lloyd was a finalist for the Hermann Trophy, widely considered the highest accolade for collegiate soccer players.
 During her third season with the Scarlet Knights, she scored 13 goals and served 2 assists for a total of 28 points and was named a Big East Academic All-Star.
 As a senior, she was a starter for 18 of the 20 games she played, scored 10 goals and served one assist.
 Lloyd was named the 2004 Big East Midfielder of the Year.
 She earned a bachelor's degree from Rutgers University in Exercise Science and Sport Studies.

 In 2013, Lloyd was inducted into the Rutgers Hall of Distinguished Alumni.

+Her presence is still widely felt in the Rutgers community.
+Her posters hang high all throughout the Rodkin facility.